klezovics/react-api-consumption-practice/README.md

 # Things to do think about during API consumption

-- How many APIs will I need to consume ?
-- What are their base URLs ?
-- How do I authenticate with each one ?
-Library, protocol.
-- Do they support HTTPS ?
-Do they enforce HTTPS ?
-- How can I break down my API consumption code into modules ?
-- How to obtain, store and read auth token ?
+API consumption = GET auth token & USE auth token & Security

+GET:
-- How to provide auth token to API consuming code ?
+How do I obtain auth token ?
+Which protocol is used -> which library to use ?
+Which credentials need to be provided to get the auth token ?
-- How is auth token transfered to server ?
+How do I store the auth token ?
-- For each API what are the main entities that it manages ?
-How are they connected ?
-- Which patterns can you spot in this or that API ?

-How do I ensure security aspects ?
+How do I ensure that credentials/auth token are safe in transit and at rest ?

+USE:
+Which BE API consumption libs will I use ?
+How do I provide credentials to BE servers ?
+Cookies, headers, etc ?

+SECURITY:
 - HTTPS
 - CORS
 - Credentials/AuthToken in transit and at rest